asonnellini/Anatomical-stages-radiography-detection/README.md

   - Is an HTML page (home.html) hosted on an EC2 t2.micro

-  - The same EC2 hosts a Flask API (see the file app.py)
+  - The same EC2 hosts a Flask API (see the file app.py) that is connected to the HTML:

       - The HTML page makes post calls to the Front-End Flask API triggering the actions shown in the above diagram

 The back-end: